-SD Deputy Sheriffs’ Union Approves Spending $25,000 to Sway Democratic Party Endorsement
+SD Deputy Sheriffs’ Union to Spend $25,000 to Sway Dem Party Endorsement

 Although they are both registered Democrats now, Martinez changed her party affiliation from Republican two days after the November 2020 election and Myers changed from Republican in 2016.

 Martinez is the first woman to ever serve as the second-in-command of the San Diego Sheriff’s Department and would be the first female Sheriff in San Diego history if elected.
 She listed her ethnicity as “White, Not of Hispanic Origin” on her official voter registration form used to change parties in November 2020.
-Her husband is District Attorney’s Office Investigator Robert Martinez.
+Her husband is District Attorney’s Office Investigator Robert Martinez who previously served as a Deputy Sheriff earlier in his career.

 Myers, who retired from the Department in 2018 as a Commander after 33 years of service, would become only the second openly-gay Sheriff in the United States if elected.
 Myers has been an outspoken critic of the current Sheriff’s Department leadership, including Martinez, over excessive deaths in county jails, reports of disproportionate enforcement against minorities, and low morale among patrol deputies.